Cauliflower salad combines spiced roasted cauliflower florets and nutty chickpeas with a creamy tahini dressing.

 You’ll need tahini, freshly squeezed lemon juice, crushed garlic, salt, and water.

 Note: The quality of your tahini will make all the difference here.
 Try to get one made with 100% hulled sesame seeds.
-It should be runny, not thick like a paste, and have a light color.
-Ideally, tahini should come from a country like Lebanon or Palestine.
-We find that those are the best!
+It should be runny, not thick like a paste, and light beige in color.

 How to make cauliflower salad

-Cut the cauliflower into florets with a paring knife and add them to a baking sheet.
+Cut the cauliflower into florets and add them to a baking tray.

 While the cauliflower roasts make the tahini sauce.

-Add tahini, freshly squeezed lemon juice, a peeled and crushed garlic clove, water, and salt to a small bowl.
+Add tahini, freshly squeezed lemon juice, water, and salt to a small bowl.

-Add the roasted cauliflower and chickpeas to a large mixing bowl.
+Add the roasted chickpeas and cauliflower to a large serving bowl or dish.

 Serving Suggestions

-Roasted cauliflower salad is best served at room temperature, so if you store it in the fridge, take it out 15 to 30 minutes before eating.
+Roasted cauliflower salad is best served at room temperature, so if you store it in the fridge, take it out 15 minutes before eating.

 Storage

-Make ahead: You can make this recipe 3 days in advance; however, on the second day, the dressing might have dried up, so we recommend adding more lemon juice before serving it.
+Make ahead: You can make this recipe three days in advance; however, on the second day, the dressing might have dried up, so we recommend adding more lemon juice before serving it.

 Refrigerator: Store cauliflower salad leftover in an airtight container in the fridge for up to 4 days.